taylorchen78/ac_exercise_rubbish_generator/README.md

 # Rubbish Talk Generator

-A simple website using Node.js and Express
+A simple website using Node.js and Express.

-The website generate rubbish talk for engineer, designer and entrepreneur
+The website generate rubbish talk for engineer, designer and entrepreneur.

 ## Feature

-User can choose target from engineer, designer or entrepreneur User can press enter buttor to generate rubbish talk for select target
+User can choose target from engineer, designer or entrepreneur.

+User can press enter buttor to generate rubbish talk for select target.

 ## Installation
 1. Open terminal and download project